Seattle hasn't seen rain in 21 days

-Seattle has been at the top of the charts for the last 2 years when it comes to rainfall accumulation.
-However, if our current pattern holds, we may be writing this year to another list; a list of consecutive days without rainfall.
+Seattle has been at the top of the charts for the last two years when it comes to rainfall accumulation.
+However, if our current pattern holds, we may be writing this year to another list: of consecutive days without rainfall.

 © 2017 KING-TV